KDE/digikam-doc/geolocation_editor.rst

 .. figure:: images/index_geolocation_editor.webp
     :alt:

-This section explain how to use the digiKam geolocation editor.
+This section explains how to use the digiKam geolocation editor.

 .. toctree::
    :maxdepth: 2